sib-swiss/containers-snakemake-training/docs/course_material/day2/6_debugging_snakemake.md

 ### Order of operations in Snakemake

-The topic was tackled when DAGs were mentioned, but to efficiently debug a workflow, it is worth taking a deeper look at what Snakemake does when you execute the command `snakemake --cores 1 <target>`.
+The topic was approached when we discussed [DAGs](2_introduction_snakemake.md#chaining-rules), but to efficiently debug a workflow, it is worth taking a deeper look at what Snakemake does when you execute the command `snakemake -c 1 <target>`.
 There are 3 main phases:

 1. Prepare to run:
     1. Read all the rule definitions from the Snakefile